Faculty FAQs

 A: Yes!
 Here is one for First Year Writing Program courses that can be used for other courses too:

-To schedule an appointment, visit my.wconline.com.
+To schedule an appointment, visit https://uic.mywconline.com/.
 For more information including any updates, visit our website at writingcenter.uic.edu.
 If you ever have questions or would like help making an appointment, please contact us: writingcenter@uic.edu.

 You can learn more about the Writing Center through this video: Welcome to the UIC Writing Center!